team-cymru/chronical-playbooks/README.md

 Importing a playbook into any SecOps instance is a very straight-forward task:

 - Download the `.zip` file of the playbook that needs to be imported.
 This file would also contain all the blocks that are used in the playbook.

-TODO: Update the screenshot once the playbooks are added
 ![Download ZIP](<./screenshots/Download ZIP.png>)

 - Open the SecOps instance.
 From the sidebar, navigate to **Response > Playbooks** section.
 ![Sidebar - Playbooks](<./screenshots/Playbook Section.png>)

 - Click on the **three dots** icon at the top of the Playbooks, and then click on **Import**.
 ![Import Playbook](<./screenshots/Import Playbook.png>)

 - Select the `.zip` file downloaded earlier.